reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-03-v2.md

-# Individual Enrollment of a Device in DPS
+# Lab 03: Individual Enrollment of a Device in DPS

 ## Overview